offsouza/regression_interview/README.md

 In folder `req` there is the archive `requeriments.txt`, you will find the librarys necessary for run.
 > pip install -r req.txt

-However if you used Anaconda, cuda 8.0 and have a GPU, you can create a env base in basetgpu, follwed next code to create.
+However if you used Anaconda, cuda 8.0 and have a GPU, you can create an env based on the basetgpu file, follow the next codes to create.
 In directory `req` you will find `basetfgpu.yml` .In terminal put the codes below:

-> conda env create -n teste -f basetfgpu.yml
+> conda env create -n tfgpu -f basetfgpu.yml

 To activative in linux and Mac:

-> source activate basetfgpu
+> source activate tfgpu

 or for Windows:

-> activate basetfgpu
+> activate tfgpu

-So run the code:
+Run the script `interview.py`:

 > python interview.py